 My journey as an artist began early in life.
-I was born in Winnipeg, Canada, in 1986 and as a child spent many hours during the long winters being creative any way that I could.
+I was born in Winnipeg, Canada, in 1986, and as a child spent many hours during the long winters being creative in any way that I could.
 Knitting, sewing, crayons, you name it.
-This passion continued to evolve and I later went on to study painting formally at the University of Colorado along with psychology.
+This passion continued to evolve and I later studied painting formally at the University of Colorado along with psychology.

 Initially, psychology was my path.
-For several years, I worked closely with social psychologist and past APA President, Dr. Philip Zimbardo, supporting the early development of the Heroic Imagination Project and co-writing a book called Man Interrupted, which was published in over a dozen countries.
-I later helped launch the documentary film, The Red Pill, directed by Cassie Jaye, and provided research assistance for Dr. Warren Farrell's book, The Boy Crisis, co-authored with Dr. John Gray.
+For several years, I worked closely with social psychologist and past APA President, Philip Zimbardo, supporting the early development of the Heroic Imagination Project and co-writing a book called Man Interrupted, published in over a dozen countries.
+I later helped launch the documentary film, The Red Pill, directed by Cassie Jaye, and provided research assistance for Warren Farrell's book, The Boy Crisis, co-authored with John Gray.

 In 2019, I felt compelled to focus on painting.
 The underlying themes of my paintings revolve around nature, the human experience, and the balance of our inner and outer worlds.
-Currently, I am based in Dallas, Texas, and am working on diverse series simultaneously, including wildlife, abstract, and conceptual paintings.
+Currently, I am based in Dallas, Texas, and am working on diverse series simultaneously.

 Studio Art and Psychology, University of Colorado, 2008